ibm-cloud-docs/FileStorage/availability.md

 # Availability and Durability of {{site.data.keyword.filestorage_short}}
 {: #storageavailability}

-Data integrity is top priority for modern enterprises.
+In today's high-paced economy, companies rely on data in their decision-making.
+They need secure and immediate access to their data on a moment's notice.
+Data integrity is top priority because compromised or incomplete data is of no use.
+Not to mention the dangers that are presented by sensitive data loss.
 When you store your data in {{site.data.keyword.filestorage_full}}, it's durable, highly available and encrypted.
 {: shortdesc}

 ## Durability